theoportlock/tis/docs/labbook/book.md

 Same time conciderations of input

 # Process
-1. random output -> input are memorised
+1. random output -> input are memorised (I/O)
-1.
+1. input combinations are memorised (I/I)
+1. work on predicting the inputs using output and memory

 # Performance metric